Two years ago, in 2016, around 948,000 Americans used heroin.

 Brand now lives a very different life compared to 15 years ago.
 He is married and reportedly now the father of two.

 Actor Robert Downey Jr. is one of the highest paid in Hollywood thanks to films such as Ironman.

 However, for a while, he was completely broke due to his heroin, cocaine and alcohol addiction.
 His behavior was also widely reported in the media.

 Downey Jr. spent years in and out of prison and was fired from multiple jobs due to his addiction.

-He managed to kick the habit after receiving an ultimatum from his producer and actress wife, Susan Downey.
+Robert Downey Jr.’s drug addiction came to a halt after receiving an ultimatum from his producer and actress wife, Susan Downey.